adjust/ios_sdk/README.md

     [parameters setObject:@"bar"   forKey:@"foo"];
     [AdjustIo userGeneratedRevenue:1.0 forEvent:@"abc123" withParameters:parameters];

 In any case, don't forget to import AdjustIo.
+Again, there is no point in sending parameters if you haven't registered a callback URL for that revenue event.

 [adjust.io]: http://www.adjust.io
 [tags]: https://github.com/adeven/adjust_ios_sdk/tags